Pagure/pagure/doc/usage/flags.rst

 Add a flag
 ----------

-Flags can be set via the API, see the ``/api/`` url in your pagure instance or at `pagure.io/api/ <https://pagure.io/api/0/>`_ and look for the endpoints with the titles: ``Flag a commit`` or ``Flag a pull-request``.
+Flags can be set via the API, see the ``/api/`` URL in your pagure instance or at `pagure.io/api/ <https://pagure.io/api/0/>`_ and look for the endpoints with the titles: ``Flag a commit`` or ``Flag a pull-request``.